 So it’s important not to freak out yet.
 Don’t just start cutting down on your consumption randomly.
 But doing this, you are simply putting fuel to the fire.
 Spend on things that are necessary but avoid luxuries.

 You must also keep in mind that often, economic slowdowns are the good time to invest wisely.
 You get time to think and invest in commodities, properties, mutual funds and stocks with a long term prospect in mind.
 So judge the pros and cons, and make that investment that you were always eyeing to do.
 You have got to mobilize your finance to make that investment happen though.
-You can also consider taking a loan if the investment you are going to make is worth it.
+You can also consider taking a Loan: A Borrower's Best Friend A loan is a financial arrange if the investment you are going to make is worth it.
 Even if the economic downturn hits us, i.e. India, we still have some time left to get prepared.

 However, an economic downturn hitting India is less likely to happen.
 Our economy has a quite robust base and India is to a large extent, insulated from such global meltdown effects.
 In the past too, the effects of recessions were significantly much less on the Indian economy.
 So it goes without saying that the present slowdown in the Chinese economy or the USA to some extent, may open up new doors for India.
 But concern remains on whether to take advantage out of this situation.